 English for Speakers of Other Languages

 An English for Speakers of Other Languages course is offered by Questar III BOCES here in the library.
 For Summer 2016, classes begin on Wednesday, July 13 and are held Monday and Wednesday mornings from 9:00-12:00.
 Contact Questar III BOCES at (518) 273-2264 ext.
 7051 or email firstname.lastname@example.org for more information or to register for the course.
 More resources on our English for New Learners page.

 Various museum passes are available to check out, up to 3 days, to nearby museums.
 Passes are available on a first-come, first-serve basis and non-requestable.
 Available to East Greenbush/Schodack residents and current Friends of the East Greenbush Library only.
 More info

 Registration and Absentee Ballot Applications & other voting information are available in the library.
 General election information: eVoters Guide is available at: www.lwvrc.org by the League of Women Voters of Rensselaer County.

 The library has three ChargeTech device charging stations in the library.
 One is located in the seating area next to the music in the main library, another is in the Teen Area, and the third is the Parenting section/playroom.
 The devices have attached cords for most types of devices.
 They also have USB and standard electrical inputs if you have your own cord or want to plug in a laptop, camera, or other device.
 Please do not leave your device unattended while it is charging.

 The library maintains public computers for patron use.
 Each patron is entitled to 2.5 hours of computer use per day.
-Guest passes are available for purchase ($1) by non-cardholders with picture ID.
-A guest pass is good for 2.5 hours of computer time is a single day.
+Guest passes are available for non-cardholders with picture ID.
+A guest pass is good for 30 minutes of computer time is a single day.
 Users must abide by the library’s Internet Use Policy.
-Laptops are also available for in-house checkout, and are not managed by PC Reservation.
+Laptops are also available for in-house checkout.

 Library Computer Configuration